edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 - Fluency in English;
 - Strong experience with importing, transforming, and maintaining datasets for other users.

-This last skill can seem difficult to prove if you're a recent graduate.
+This last skill can seem difficult to showcase if you've recently graduated.
 But its presence here doesn't mean that you need to have worked for a large company before.
-For example, we love to hear from candidates who maintain ambitious data projects on GitHub on important subjects.
+For example, we love to hear from candidates who maintain ambitious open-source data projects on important subjects.

 ## Secondary skills